The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Results

 \subsection{Strategies for Persona Prompting}

 \paragraph{How do different prompt types impact LLMs' simulation abilities?}

-We analyze prompt types using the Marked Words framework and find that prompts incorporating \textit{names} for demographic priming and the \textit{interview} format for role adoption produce the fewest marked words in self-descriptions (Fig.~\ref{fig:marked_words_model}) across all models.
-Beyond the Marked Words framework, we find that prompts using \textit{names} and the \textit{interview} format also promote overall higher semantic diversity (Fig.~\ref{fig:sem_div_model}).
+We analyze prompt types using the Marked Personas framework and find that prompts incorporating \textit{names} for demographic priming and the \textit{interview} format for role adoption produce the fewest marked words in self-descriptions across all models (Fig.~\ref{fig:marked_words_model}).
+Beyond the Marked Personas framework, we find that prompts using \textit{names} and the \textit{interview} format also promote overall higher semantic diversity (Fig.~\ref{fig:sem_div_model}).